 Types of Nurse Practitioners

-Nurse Practitioners (NPs) are advanced practice nurses that are registered and considered as mid-level practitioners.
-In 20 states NPs have full practice authority, which means that they don’t have to be supervised by a doctor.
-In the other states, NPs would still have more authority in comparison to RNs, however, they would need to have a medical doctor sign in some cases of patient care decisions.
+Nurse Practitioners (NPs) are advanced practice nurses that are sometimes referred to as mid-level practitioners.
+However, they are providers and in 20 states NPs have full practice authority, which means that they don’t have to be supervised by a doctor.
+In the other states, NPs still have more authority in comparison to RNs, however, they would need to have a medical doctor sign in some cases of patient care decisions.
 In this post, we will look at the types of nurse practitioners and nurse practitioner specialties.

 What do Nurse Practitioners do?